911 call: 'I saw her with a knife standing above my child'

 "I saw her with a knife standing above my child," she said.

+The woman said her son was walking around and crying.
+His back was covered in blood, but she said his injuries looked more like scratches.

-Around the same time, a Mason High School online learner told her teacher that her mother was stabbing someone.
+Around the same time the child's mother called, a Mason High School online learner told her teacher that her mother was stabbing someone.
 The teacher immediately called 911.
+She said that her student had a sibling in the house, and that both children were sobbing.

 Lt.
 Todd Snelling said the suspect has been taken into custody, but has not been formally charged with felonious assault, a second-degree felony.
 The suspect is undergoing a medical evaluation and will be charged pending those results, Snelling said.